 - No major criminal history.
 Thailand does not require formal police certificates for most applicants but reserves the right to reject based on Interpol or domestic screening.

-Financial requirement — ฿500,000 balance
+Financial requirement — ฿500,000 evidence

 The single financial test is straightforward:

-- Balance: at least THB 500,000 (~USD 14,000 at early-2026 rates).
+- Amount: financial evidence of at least THB 500,000 (~USD 14,000 at early-2026 rates).

 - Currency: any freely-convertible currency; Thai immigration converts at the filing-day rate.